Alamodome: UTSA Roadrunners

 The UTSA Roadrunners football program began using the stadium in 2011.
 The Roadrunners set records for largest attendance at an initial game for a start-up NCAA college football program at 56,743, and largest average attendance for a start-up program's first season at 35,521.
-With a total capacity of 72,000 for football the Alamodome is currently the largest football stadium in Conference USA.
+Its standard capacity of 64,000 for football made the Alamodome the largest stadium in Conference USA during UTSA's tenure in that conference, and it is also the largest dedicated college stadium in the Roadrunners' current home of the American Athletic Conference (two NFL stadiums used by other American Conference teams are slightly larger).
 However, for most games, UTSA only sells tickets for the lower bowl, with a capacity of 36,582.

 Attendance Records

 Conference USA Championship

 The Alamodome hosted the Conference USA Football Championship Game in 2021 and 2022 with UTSA defeating Western Kentucky 49-41 and North Texas 48–27.

 Big 12 Conference championship

 The Alamodome hosted the Big 12 Football Championship Game in 1997, 1999 and 2007.